 Amazon has yet to launch any of their broadband satellites nicknamed Project Kuiper.

-SpaceX CEO Elon Musk wasn’t afraid to show his displeasure with yet another lawsuit, tweeting that the only reason Jeff Bezos retired from Amazon was to keep SpaceX in court.
+SpaceX CEO Elon Musk wasn’t afraid to show his displeasure with yet another legal filing from Amazon, tweeting that the only reason Jeff Bezos retired was to keep SpaceX in court.

 Turns out Besos retired in order to pursue a full-time job filing lawsuits against SpaceX …